 Event ID Туре Description 18 Informational Explanation: Team nn .
 Preferred primary adapter has been detected.
 Action: None.
-19 Informational Explanation: Team nn.
-Preferred secondary adapter has been detected Action: None.
+19 Informational Explanation: Team nn .
+Preferred secondary adapter has been detected.
+Action: None.
 20 Informational Explanation: Team nn .
 Preferred primary adapter took over.
 Action: None.
 21 Informational Explanation: Team nn .
 Preferred secondary adapter took over.
 Action: None.
 22 Warning Explanation: Team nn .
 Primary adapter does not sense any probes.
 Possible reason: partitioned team.
 Action: Make sure the cables of the adapter team are connected to the same LAN segment.
 Reconfigure the team if necessary.
-23 Error Explanation: A virtual adapter failed to initialize.
-Action: 24 Error Explanation: Adapter failed to join because it lacked IPSec TaskOffLoad capabiliities.
-Action: 25 Error Explanation: Adapter failed to join because it lacked TCP CheckSum TaskOffLoad capabilities.
-Action: 26 Error Explanation: Adapter failed to join because it lacked TCP LargeSend TaskOffLoad capabilities.
-Action: 27 Error Explanation: Adapter failed to join because of insufficient PnP capabilities.
-Action: 28 Error Explanation: Adapter failed to join because MaxFrameSize too small.
-Action: 29 Error Explanation: Adapter failed to join because MulticastList too small.
-Action: 30 Informational Explanation: nn has successfully joined to team configuration.
-Action: None 31 Informational Explanation: nn has successfully removed from team configuration.
+23 Error Explanation: A virtual ad Explanation: A virtual adapter failed to initialize.
+Action: Make sure the cable to the adapter is connected to the LAN.
+Reconfigure if necessary.
+24 Error Explanation: Adapter failed to join because it lacked IPSec TaskOffLoad capabiliities.
+Action: Replace adapter.
+25 Error Explanation: Adapter failed to join because it lacked TCP CheckSum TaskOffLoad capabilities.
+Action: Replace adapter.
+26 Error Explanation: Adapter failed to join because it lacked TCP LargeSend TaskOffLoad capabilities.
+Action: Replace adapter.
+27 Error Explanation: Adapter failed to join because of insufficient PnP capabilities.
+Action: Reconfigure the adapters.
+28 Error Explanation: Adapter failed to join because MaxFrameSize too small.
+Action: Replace adapter.
+29 Error Explanation: Adapter failed to join because MulticastList too small.
+Action: Replace adapter.
+30 Informational Explanation: nn has successfully joined to team configuration.
+Action: None 31 Informational Explanation : Explanation: nn has successfully removed from team configuration.
 Action: None 32 Warning Explanation: An illegal loopback situation has occurred on the adapter in device nn .
 Action: Check the configuration to verify that all adapters in the team are connected to 802.3ad compliant switch ports.

-Table 16.
+Table 7.
 NDIS (Windows 2000 or Windows XP) driver teaming messages for the Ethernet controller.

 Event ID Туре Description 33 Warning Explanation: No 802.3ad response from the link partner of any adapters in the team.
-Action: 34 Warning Explanation: More than one Link Aggegation Group was found.
+Action: Check the configuration to verify that all adapters in the team are connected to 802.3ad compliant switch ports.
+34 Warning Explanation: More than one Link Aggegation Group was found.
 Only one group will be functional within the team.
-Action: 35 Warning Explanation: Initializing team nn with xx missing adapters.
+Action: None.
+35 Warning Explanation: Initializing team nn with xx missing adapters.
 Action: Check the configuration to verify that all the adapters are present and functioning.
-36 Error Explanation: Initializing Team nn failed not all base drivers have the correct mac address ANS will not load.
-Action:
+36 Error Explanation: Initializing Team nn failed.
+Not all base drivers have the correct MAC address.
+ANS will not load.
+Action: Reconfigure the adapters and reassign MAC addresses.